 This all seemed pretty likely - the Mate line has always been Huawei's effort to entice power users that obsess over specs, so the 10 needs to make a good impression.
 A Kirin 970 CPU should hopefully give it the edge over Huawei's existing phones, and could potentially make it as quick (or quicker) than the current crop of Snapdragon 835-powered phones doing the rounds.

-The AI focus is an interesting one, too - we don't know what sort of assistants the Mate 10 will come bundled with, but Alexa and Google Assistant are both highly likely.
+The AI focus is an interesting one, too - we don't know what sort of assistants the Mate 10 will come bundled with, but Google's Assistant is highly likely.

 6GB of RAM isn't too out of the realm of possibility, and 64GB does seem to be where the rest of the phone world has settled on for internal memory, so both make sense.
 A 4000mAh battery, though?
 That might be wishful thinking.